Make it Work - Supporting high potential businesses in Morocco to grow and scale

 with an international business mentor, tailored to your needs and experienced in early-stage market entry, particularly to Germany and the EU market.

-All-expenses paid market discovery trip to Berlin
+All-expenses paid market discovery trip to Germany

 facilitating your entry into the German and broader EU markets through visiting key hubs, connections to potential clients and partners, and networking opportunities.